Assil Diab: Career

-In 2019, she returned to Khartoum and became known for her graffiti murals honouring Sudanese citizens, who were killed during the Sudanese Revolution.

-Early years and education

-During her early childhood, her family moved to Qatar.
-She attended the Virginia Commonwealth University in Qatar and in Richmond, Virginia, USA, and graduated in 2011 with a Bachelor of Fine Arts in graphic design.
-She also holds a diploma in Digital Marketing and Advanced Social Media Marketing.

-Artistic career

 Diab works as a freelance graphic designer and graffiti artist.
 She has been called the first female graffiti artist in Qatar and in Sudan.
 Before she moved into freelancing as a graffiti artist, she worked at Doha Film Institute (DFI) and for Al Jazeera Children's Channel.

 In 2019, she went back to Sudan, where she undertook an artistic project to honour Sudan's protesting citizens, who lost their lives during the Sudanese revolution.
 For this project, she created murals of the victims on walls of their respective family homes.